-Resources geology (4 classes) Fundamentals of resource geology about generation mechanism and location of deposits in the earth and accumulation mechanism of useful metals such as metals are accumulated.
+Resource Geology (6 classes) Fundamentals of resource geology about generation mechanism and location of deposits in the earth and accumulation mechanism of useful metals such as metals are accumulated.
 First topics are fundamentals of geoscience, including the physical and chemical structures of the earth, geologic and tectonic histories, physics, and chemistry of mineralogy and ores.
 Next, by classifying deposits by origins into igneous (ortho-magmatic and hydrothermal), sedimentary (chemical deposition, weathering, etc.), and metamorphic deposits, characteristics and generation mechanisms of each deposit type are explained, as wells as a brief introduction of hydrocarbon and coal deposits, typical fossil energy resources.
 To deepen interests, typical ores in Japanese mines are exhibited.
 Furthermore, as fundamental knowledge of resource use, basics of geochemical exploration, regional exploration technique using remote sensing, and assessment of reserves using geostatistics and the recent global trend of resource exploration are outlined.

-Exploration Geophysics (3 classes) Exploration geophysics for the development of hydrocarbon, metallic and mineral deposits are outlined.
+Exploration geophysics for the development of hydrocarbon, metallic and mineral deposits are also outlined.
 Fundamentals on exploration seismology, exploration electromagnetics, petrophysics and related fields are covered.
-The future direction of exploration methodologies is discussed, too.
+[Koike]